waltz/heroku-buildpack-imagemagick/README.md

 In some Auctionet projects, see `script/circleci/install_imagemagick.sh` for how to edit these files.

-The checksum is a sha256.
+The "SHA" is a SHA-256 checksum.
 This ensures that no one can modify the code you install on your servers, e.g. by hacking the code repository and uploading a version of ImageMagick that includes harmful code.
 You will of course have to ensure that the version you get the shasum for isn't already hacked :)